lavaskin/slimes-bot/README.md

 A discord bot where you can generate, trade and collect uniquely generated slimes! \
 The bot has an econemy system, use s!claim to claim coins every hour and s!generate to create a slime!

+### **Setting up Firebase/Firestore**
+- Needed collections:
+  1. users
+  1. users-dev
+  1. ...
+- In users and users-dev, create a document called "ranch" with the array field: slimes.
+This is where sold slimes will be added to.

 ### **How to build the bot**:
 1. Fill out all the relevant information in a '.env' file.
 Use .env-example.txt as a reference.
-2. Create an /other/firebase.json file from the json Firebase gives you on their site after you initialize a firestore database.
+1. Create an /other/firebase.json file from the json Firebase gives you on their site after you initialize a firestore database.
 1. Run bot.py using python3 directly.
 1. Note that I'm not going out of my way to support forks of the project so don't ask for help on setting it up.